Pere Ubu: 2011–2020

-David Thomas and The Two Pale Boys were invited once more (as in February 2001) to support the Sisters of Mercy, this time playing at the Goth band's 30th anniversary gig in their home town of Leeds, February 2011.
+2012

-While work started on a new Pere Ubu album in 2012 - tracks in progress appearing on the band's website 'Ubu Projex' throughout the year - there were no live performances by the band.
+While work started on a new Pere Ubu album in 2012 – tracks in progress appearing on the band's website 'Ubu Projex' throughout the year – there were no live performances by the band.
 A scheduled 16-date Rocket From the Tombs tour in May 2012 was disrupted when David Thomas fell ill.
 The first eight gigs in Europe were cancelled, six took place before Thomas became ill again resulting in the cancellation of the final two dates.
 However, the band played five gigs in America and Canada in October of that year.

 In 2012, Thomas published 'The Book of Hieroglyphs', in which he ruminated on America and the nature of being an American.
 The book drew on lyrics from Pere Ubu, The Two Pale Boys and other Thomas works, supplemented by a number of essays.

 The Pere Ubu long player Lady from Shanghai was released, January 7, 2013, on Fire Records.
 Its title referenced 'The Lady from Shanghai', a film noir made in 1947 by Orson Welles.
 The band comprised David Thomas; Keith Moliné; Michele Temple; Robert Wheeler; Steve Mehlman and Gagarin.
 Clarinettist Darryl Boon guested on the disc.
 A book, 'Chinese Whispers The Making of Pere Ubu's 'Lady from Shanghai', was published at the same time.
 This included an account of the creation of the album modelled on the parlour game Chinese Whispers.

 On February 17, 2013, Pere Ubu performed the 'Modern Dance' album in full at the 'I'll Be Your Mirror' festival in Melbourne, Australia.
 A production of Bring Me The Head of Ubu Roi: Chamber Version' aired on March 8 in Lodz, Poland.
 This small cast version of the play featured Thomas, Gagarin, Malgosia Sady and Kiersty Boon.

 An 11-date Pere Ubu tour of England followed in April 2013.
 A further gig in London on June 16 launched a European tour in June and July.
 Then on July 13, as part of the East End Film Festival, the band once more performed their live underscore to Carnival of Souls.
 In September, Pere Ubu played 17 dates in America and Canada.
 Protracted discussions with the US Customs and Immigration Service had preceded the tour but visas were denied to Keith Moliné and Gagarin.
 David Cintron guitarist with a number of Cleveland bands including the Terminal Lovers took Moliné's place.
 However, at a number of the shows Gagarin performed by video link from his studio in London.

 Three dates followed in Europe during November before the band played several gigs in the UK and Ireland under the heading of the 'Visions of the Moon tour'.
 The set that featured some of the material that would appear on the Carnival of Souls album.